Ceelog/phpdoc-en/src/control-structures/foreach.md

 ### Unpacking nested arrays with list()

-PHP 5.5 added the ability to iterate over an array of arrays and unpack the nested array into loop variables by providing a <span class="function">list</span> as the value.
+It is possible to iterate over an array of arrays and unpack the nested array into loop variables by providing a <span class="function">list</span> as the value.

 For example: